Diversity, Equity, and Inclusion

-A commitment to acknowledging and examining the rich diversity of cultural expression is central to the Department of English.
+Acknowledging and examining the rich diversity of cultural expression is a central commitment of the Department of English.
 At the graduate and undergraduate level, we regularly offer courses on African American, Native American, diasporic, and global Anglophone literatures, as well as gender studies, LGBTQ studies, and disability studies.
-In addition, our survey and specialized courses routinely explore issues of cultural, linguistic, and socio-economic difference, in local and (trans)national contexts.
+In addition, our courses routinely explore issues of cultural, linguistic, and socio-economic difference, in local and (trans)national contexts.

 Following the Diversity and Retention Initiative, launched in 2004, the Department of English has made questions of diversity a key component of our curriculum, not only through Cardinal Core courses fulfilling the Diversity I and II requirements but also through the Composition Program’s first-year writing courses.
-Instructors are encouraged to draw on their own research interests in their teaching, with course themes including LGBTQ studies, rhetorics of race in medieval literature, community engagement, hip-hop literacy, peace studies, and mindfulness.
+Instructors are encouraged to draw on their own research interests in their teaching, with course themes including LGBTQ studies, rhetorics of race in medieval literature, community engagement, hip-hop literacy, and peace studies.

 Graduate Students and Public Engagement